krypto-kiddo/krypto-kiddo/README.md

 - 👀 I’m interested in Blockchain and Crypto development

-- Feel free to contact me on Discord, username: Krypto Kiddo#9465
+- Feel free to contact me on Discord, username: A2X_iZED#0363

 - Python and JS i think i know pretty well.
 Kinda new to Solidity but I am getting a hold of it.